The classic way to glue a gingerbread house together is to use royal icing, which is a decorator icing that dries hard and acts as an edible glue.

 To store the icing, press a piece of plastic wrap over the surface of the icing to prevent any air from getting in.
 This will keep the icing from drying out.

-If you’re going to be working with the icing you can just put a wet paper towel over the top of the bowl so that you can scoop out more icing as you need it.
+If you’re going to be working with the icing you can leave it in the mixer bowl as you’re working, and put a wet paper towel over the top of the bowl so that you can scoop out more icing as you need it.

 If you’re wondering about whether you can use regular icing to make gingerbread houses, click for an article that I wrote about that.